andru-kun/wildrig-multi/README.md

 # WildRig Multi
-multi algo miner for AMD & NVIDIA
+multi algo miner for AMD, NVIDIA and Intel gpu's

 # KNOWN ISSUES
 - **heavyhash** is not suported on Intel GPU's